 The rates customers receive through Raisin UK will always be the same or better than the rates available on those banks’ own websites, although that doesn’t automatically mean they are market leading – so it makes sense to check the competition on our best buy tables or call one of our savings experts on 0800 011 9705.

-Additionally, savers will currently be rewarded for each product they fund via the Raisin UK platform - EVEN EXISTING CUSTOMERS.
-At the moment those saving more than £10,000 will receive a bonus for funding their savings account.
+Additionally, new customers will currently be rewarded for the first product they fund via the Raisin UK platform.
+At the moment those new customers saving more than £10,000 will receive a bonus for funding their savings account.

-The amount depends on how much you deposit but can boost a competitive rate into a market leading rate.
+The amount depends on how much you deposit but can be a great boost, even to an already market leading rate.

-Even with the maximum balance of £85,000, once you add the £80 bonus, the overall return equates to around 2.01% - so still a competitive rate especially if simplictity and ease of application is important to you.
+Even with the maximum balance of £85,000, once you add the £100 bonus, the overall return equates to around 2.27%.
+So even if the simplicity and ease of application is not important to you, the bonus boost means you can't find a better 12 month rate on the open market at the moment.

 For more information on some of the rates available via Raisin UK, take a look below;